EP-coode/portfolio_v2/content/work_experience/big_star.md

 ---
 * Working with Oracle Database.
 * Analysing data.
-* Debugging, analyzing and committing new SQL PL/SQL code to meet buisness needs.
+* Debugging, analyzing and committing new SQL PL/SQL code to meet business needs.